 "Nine times out of ten, if a girl gets raped, it’s partly her fault."

-That was supposed to be a cute throwaway showing how worldly and and free Jill is about discussing something sexual.
+That was supposed to be a cute throwaway showing how worldly and free Jill is about discussing something sexual.
 "Spoken by a woman, written by a man," notes Kleeman.
 "Why should it be a surprise that such bumbling misogyny is hidden in plain sight in one of the most popular science fiction books of the 20th century?"

 1 Plot summary for the uninitiated (spoiler alert!): The first human expedition to Mars ends in murder and catastrophe, due to the captain's in-flight affair with another man's wife.
 Born of that affair is the mission's sole survivor and the hero of the novel: a baby who is raised on Mars by unisex Martians.
 The Martians possess vast but utterly unhuman wisdom and powers.
 Our hero is brought to Earth in young adulthood (around 2000 or so, when the sky is full of air cars, a world government rules the U.S., and a new pop religion is replacing Christianity).
 He discovers human male-female love, rejects jealousy and sexual possession, founds a polyamorous society of Martian-speaking initiates to be the next stage of human evolution, and finally goes to a Christ-like martyrdom to spread the group's message of love unbounded.

 2 That would be Morning Glory Zell-Ravenheart, life partner of Oberon Zell-Ravenheart (born Tim Zell) who became one of Stranger's first important apostles in 1962.
-Zell gathered waterbrothers and founded the Church of All Worlds, which became a crucial part in the formation of the Neo-Pagan religious movement.
+Zell gathered waterbrothers and founded the Church of All Worlds, which became influential in the formation of the Neo-Pagan religious movement.
 He and Morning Glory are still alive (he's writing his memoirs), and the Church of All Worlds continues today following several schisms and re-creations.
 Morning Glory's 1990 essay "A Bouquet of Lovers" first introduced the word polyamorous.
 Here's more on the word's origin.

-3 Writes J. Bradford DeLong:
+What happened to Heinlein?
+Writes J. Bradford DeLong:

 Heinlein in the 1940s, when he leaves left-wing populist politics and becomes a writer, seems, much more than I had thought, to have launched himself on a trajectory to spend the rest of his life as the center of a group whose raison d'etre was to try to live in the early days of a better future, to look sanely and humanely and in a reality-based way at humanity's lurching progress, and to try to help make us become who our best selves are — to be the heir of Jules Verne and H. G. Wells.